Eonil/DataSignalGraph.Swift/README.md

 	When a sensor registeres itself to an emitter, it will receive an initiation snapshot signal.
 Emitter sends snapshot of its state at once, and sensor can perform initial synchronization.
-And then, mutations of emitter will be sent in delath-set form.
+And then, mutations of emitter will be sent in delta-set form.
 When sensor deregisters itself from the emitter, emitter will send termination snapshot.
-Thisis redundant information, but useful to validate sensor state, and some sensors requires this.
+This is redundant information, but useful to validate sensor state, and some sensors require this.

-	Also, initiation/termination signals can be sent in a signaling session to reset whole state at once.
+	Also, initiation/termination signals can be sent multiple times in a signaling session to reset whole state at once.
+But still should be sent in order.

 -	Emitter does not provide guarantee of specific state.
 So do not assume emitter state will be equal with sensor state when they're receiving signals.
 Sensors must depend only on the signals to reconstruct state.
+They just guarantees state-full signals to be sent *in order*.

+-	But, some specialized emitters can provide such guarantee for your convenience.
+	In that case, the class should note that in documentation.

 -	Don't forget that just "signal" is state-less, and

 -	Clarity is far more important than shorter code.

-	Short code is important.
-Because it provides better readability.
-But clarity is far  more important than the readability.
+Small benefit of short code will be sacrificed for huge benefit of clarity.

 -	If you set it up, you must tear it down yourself.

 	If you call `register`, then you must call a paired `deregister`.
-No exception.
+No exception on this rule.
 This is a policy, but there's also a technical reason.
 I simply cannot deregister sensors automatically in `deinit` due to early nil-lization of weak references in Swift.
 Anyway, don't worry too much.
 This framework will check it and fire errors if you forgot deregistration in debug build.

 Now let's see how to use these actually.